vmware-archive/push-android/README.md

 push messages.
 Most devices should already have this application installed, but some odd ones may not.
 By default, Android Virtual Devices (i.e.: emulators) do not have Google Play Services installed.

-Instructions for Integrating the Omnia Mobile Push Services Push Client SDK for Android
+Instructions for Integrating the Pivotal CF Mobile Push Services Push Client SDK for Android
 ---------------------------------------------------------------------------------------

-In order to receive push messages from Omnia in your Android application you will need to follow these tasks:
+In order to receive push messages from Pivotal CF in your Android application you will need to follow these tasks:

  1. Set up a project on Google Cloud Console.
 Follow the instructions here:

       http://developer.android.com/google/gcm/gs.html

     You will need obtain the Project Number (AKA the "Sender ID") and register a "Web Application".
-The Project Number is a parameter you most provide to the Push SDK when registering your device at run-time and to the Omnia console.
-The Web Application on Google Cloud Console includes an "API Key" that you must supply to the Omnia administration console when creating your variant.
+The Project Number is a parameter you most provide to the Push SDK when registering your device at run-time and to the Pivotal CF console.
+The Web Application on Google Cloud Console includes an "API Key" that you must supply to the Pivotal CF administration console when creating your variant.

- 2. Set up your project, application, and a variant on the Omnia administration console.
+ 2. Set up your project, application, and a variant on the Pivotal CF administration console.
 This task is beyond the scope of this document, but please note that you will need the two parameters from Google Cloud Console above.

-    After setting up your variant in Omnia, make sure to note the Variant UUID and Variant Secret parameters.
+    After setting up your variant in Pivotal CF, make sure to note the Variant UUID and Variant Secret parameters.
 You will need them below.

  3. Link the library to your project.
 If you are using Gradle to build your project and you have access to the Xtreme